 – Institute of Noetic Sciences, SHIFT Report: Evidence of a World Transforming

-Filmmaker Jeffrey Wium is an initiated lineage holder in the Andean Holy Mountain Tradition with a professional background in multi-media production.
-In 2008 he received inspiration for this project during a pilgrimage in the Peruvian Highlands.
+Filmmaker Jeffrey Wium has combined his experience as a Paqo in the Andean Holy Mountain Tradition with his background in multimedia production to create this project.
+In 2008 he received inspiration for the film during a pilgrimage in the Peruvian Highlands.
+He shares his experience:

 "In 2002 I was injured while filming a television series and led to the realm of holistic healing as a result of my recuperative inquires.
-This 'accident' offered insight into integrating my physical, mental and emotional states in order to experience a deeper sense of well-being.
-It also increased my exploration of ancient spiritual healing arts.
+This 'accident' offered insight into the necessity of integrating my physical, mental and emotional states in order to experience a deeper sense of well-being.
+It also influenced my exploration of ancient spiritual healing arts.

 When I returned home from this trip I shared my vision with a close friend who recognized the value of the project and unexpectedly offered production funding and philanthropic resources on the spot.
 I realized then that my two seemingly separate worlds were about to merge.
 I began gathering my 'hats' only to realize later that I would have to release all of these identifications in order to complete what was being asked of me.

-Accessing and recording the historically secretive lifeways of the Andean Holy Mountain Tradition required cultural sensitivity and operational invisibility.
-To meet the film's technical requirements, maintain energetic harmony and assure cosmological integrity the Apus asked me to work solo, combining all of my experience as a Paqo and producer/director/cameraman.
+Accessing and recording the historically secretive lifeways of the Andean Holy Mountain Tradition required cultural sensitivity and energetic invisibility.
+To meet the film's technical requirements, maintain operational harmony and assure cosmological integrity the Apus asked me to work solo, thus combining all of my experience as a Paqo and producer/director/cameraman.

 Following completion of principle photography in 2010, I allocated time to wind down my teaching and client responsibilities, relocate my family and support the birth of our second child.
 This period provided space for reflection and reminded me not to get in the way of how the project wanted to present Itself.